somenever/not-ajazz-ak680-max-webhid/README.md

 ## Supported Features
 - Layer switching
+- Actuation point display

 ## Tested Models
 - AK680 MAX Black No RGB (Firmware: ID2317_V303)
 - YMMV for other models, but feel free to try it out!

 ## Developing
-The web UI is built with Bun and Preact.
-Simply install the dependencies and run `bun dev` to build the project in development mode.
+The web UI is built with Bun and SvelteKit.
+Simply install the dependencies and run `bun dev` to start the development server.

 ## Acknowledgements
 - [NotLinuxAjazzAK33RGB](https://github.com/thanks4opensource/NotLinuxAjazzAK33RGB) for the disclaimer text and inspiration with the sneaky naming